esc20936/esc20936/README.md

 -----
-Shut out to: [Aditya Vikram Singh](https://github.com/AVS1508) for this amazing readme Idea
+Special mention to: [Aditya Vikram Singh](https://github.com/AVS1508) for this amazing readme Idea

 Last Edited on: 09/07/2022